Ancient tribe Romani people - Ancestry and origin

 Genetic indigenous peoples by iGENEA

-» Field report from A. Paulus
+» Field report from G. Mühlemann

-» Field report from A. Philippe
+» Field report from A. Merrill

-» Field report from C. McBee
+» Field report from C. Grunert

 This is how the DNA origin analysis works